Asma-Prog-Eng/UART_Driver_STM32_F411x/README.md

 ## Usage
 Initialization : uart_init(USART1, 4800) <br />
 Transmitting Data : a character is entered through RealTerm terminal <br />
-Receiving Data: uart_read(USART1)
+Receiving Data: uart_read(USART1) <br />
-Transmitting the receiveed Data back to RealTerm to be displayed If key 1 is pressed , then LED is switched on
+Transmitting the receiveed Data back to RealTerm to be displayed <br />
+If key 1 is pressed , then LED is switched on <br />
-Else LED is turned off, and the entered character is send back and displayed  on the serial terminal
+Else LED is turned off, and the entered character is send back and displayed  on the serial terminal <br />

 ## Project Structure